 The debate as to whether it is or isn’t illegal to wear flip-flops while driving in Spain has been going for as long as flip-flops and cars have been in existence.

-The general consunsus has always been that it’s a no-no. And everyone knows someone’s brother’s neighbour’s, uncle’s wife’s butcher’s dog’s mate who has been fined in the past for “unsafe footwear”.
+The general consensus has always been that it’s a no-no. And everyone knows someone’s brother’s neighbour’s, uncle’s wife’s butcher’s dog’s mate who has been fined in the past for “unsafe footwear”.
 However, the DGT has now released a formal statement that gives a different slant on it.
-The statement comes in response to the many Social Media posts with a list of infractions that the world and his brother were sharing, with such items as being fined for having your elbow out of the window.
+The statement comes in response to the many Social Media posts with a list of (sometimes fake) infractions that the world and his brother were sharing, with such items as being fined for having your elbow out of the window.

 We were going to translate the statement ourselves, but the N332 and Andrea Lowe have done it for us.
 Happy reading… and over to them.